 Automating this process offers highly detailed analyses on a granular level.
 Better SOD conflict management through an automated system allows for a balance between granularity and operational requirements.

-Ultimately, SOD controls that are automated go even further because security can be monitored not only at the business level but at the application level in real-time.
+Ultimately, SOD controls that are automated go even further because security can be monitors not only at the business level but at the application level in real-time.

 Real-Time Policy Analysis

 Compliance is at the heart of the digital challenges that organizations face.
 An automated SOD analysis allows for real-time policy analysis.